 - Picking your niche market

 - Generating traffic and customers

-Drop servicing is all about becoming the middle-man between the buyer and the actual service provider.
-Job directories and freelance marketplaces is your way to go for finding freelancers and drop services online.
+Drop servicing is all about becoming the middleman between the buyer and the actual service provider.
+Job directories and freelance marketplaces are your way to go for finding freelancers and drop services online.